 As with `ordinary’ word searching, the exact pages will be shown, and you can see the words highlighted when you expand the page by clicking the top-right arrow.

 It is also possible to select by dates (years).
 Under `Enter date’ in `Advanced search’, you can select items within a collection published on, before or after a specified date or between dates.
-Years must be entered in all four digits: YYYY.
-The OCLC programme also allows selection by months within years (entered numerically as YYYY-mm), but this will not work for our collections, which are not set up in the format required for that function.
-We do not recommend searching within year by month.
+Years must be entered in all four digits: YYYY, or by year and month: YYYY-MM

 In `Advanced search’, if you are working within one collection, such a Books, the drop down box under `Enter search term’ will list the variables appropriate to that collection only and the system proceeds smoothly as above.
-Unfortunately, this does not work if you have selected more than one collection or `all’: in this case the drop down box produces a standardised list which does not relate to the variables we are using (although a few of them will work, such as `title’).
+Unfortunately, this does not work if you have selected more than one collection or `all’: in this case the drop down box produces a standardised list (OCLC’s `Dublin Core’) which does not relate to the variables we are using (although some of them will match, such as `title’).
 So, for the present anyway, you are advised to leave that box as `all fields’, if searching across collections.